Choiseul family: History

-Choiseul is an illustrious noble family from Champagne, France, descendants of the comtes of Langres.
-The family's head was Renaud III de Choiseul, comte de Langres and sire de Choiseul, who in 1182 married Alix de Dreux, daughter of Louis VI of France.
-It has formed into the Langres, Clémont, Aigremont, Beaugré, Allecourt, Frontières, Praslin, Plessis branches, among others.
+The Choiseul-Praslin Family were decendants of the counts of Langres.
+Renaud III de Choiseul, comte de Langres and Lord de Choiseul, was the familys head.
+Renaud married Alix de Dreux, daughter of Louis VI of France, in 1182.
+The family formed into the Langres, Clémont, Aigremont, Beaugré, Allecourt, Frontières, Praslin, Plessis branches.
 It also took the name Choiseul-Gouffier from the 18th century onwards.